kananVantaMint/short-typedef/README.md

 you dont have to type this. instead: cint a = 5;
 type this.
-you can see diffrence. its short and not long and complex.
+you can see diffrence. its short and not long.

 ## How to use it?
 just type this: